ManjulaChalla/quasirandomgenerator/guided_quasirandomGenerator_SYCLMigration/README.md

-﻿# `SimpleCudaGraphs` Sample
+﻿# `QuasirandomGenerator` Sample

-The `simpleCudaGraphs` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
+The `QuasirandomGenerator` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
 This sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a GPU/CPU.

 | Property               | Description
 |:---                    |:---
 | What you will learn    | How to begin migrating CUDA to SYCL
 | Time to complete       | 15 minutes

->**Note**: This sample is based on the [simpleCudaGraphs](https://github.com/NVIDIA/cuda-samples/tree/v11.8/Samples/3_CUDA_Features/simpleCudaGraphs) sample in the NVIDIA/cuda-samples GitHub repository.
+>**Note**: This sample is based on the [quasirandomGenerator](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/5_Domain_Specific/quasirandomGenerator) sample in the NVIDIA/cuda-samples GitHub repository.

 ## Purpose